udacity/cloud-developer/RestAPI_Server/README.md

 # RestAPI Server

-The RestAPI Server is a nodejs/typescript rest api designed to handle two things:
+The RestAPI Server is a nodejs/typescript rest api implemented indesigned to handle two things:
 * Authentication using javascript web tokens and emails stored in an AWS Relational Database Service
 * Manage image data using AWS Simple Storage Service